google/WebFundamentals/src/content/en/updates/2019/03/kv-storage.md

 * Browsers that support modules, import maps, and the built-in module do not load any unneeded code.
-* Browsers that support modules and import maps but do not support the built-in module load the [KV Storage polyfill](https://github.com/GoogleChromeLabs/kv-storage-polyfill) (via the browser's module loader).
+* Browsers that support modules and import maps but do not support the built-in module, load the [KV Storage polyfill](https://github.com/GoogleChromeLabs/kv-storage-polyfill) (via the browser's module loader).
-* Browsers that support modules but do not support import maps also load the KV Storage polyfill (via the browser's module loader)
+* Browsers that support modules but do not support import maps also load the KV Storage polyfill (via the browser's module loader).
 * Browsers that do not support modules at all get the KV Storage polyfill in their legacy bundle (loaded via `<script nomodule>`).